 These unisex mittens are available in a variety of colors, sizes, and patterns.
-They have a Velcro closure around the wrist and are said to stay put, even on the wiggliest of babies.
+They have a Velcro closure around the wrist, and parents swear they stay put, even on the wiggiest babies.

 The fabric is a breathable mix of bamboo and cotton, so you won’t have to worry about sweaty hands.
-The mittens can also be adjusted to fit your baby as he or she grows, with up to three months growth in each size.
+You can adjust the mittens to fit your baby as they grow, with up to three months of growth in each size.

 Best Classic Knitted Mitten

 Is there anything as classic as knitted mittens?
-My mother actually decided to make a pair for my first baby.
-Four years later she actually finished — just in time for my second.
+My mother decided to make a pair for my first baby.
+Four years later, she finished — just in time for my second baby.

-If you prefer to buy yours rather than wait so long, this pair of cream colored knitted mittens is adorable.
-A set is also available, with a cute beanie hat to match.
+If you prefer to buy your mittens rather than wait so long, these knitted mittens are adorable.
+You can purchase them in a variety of sweet colors or with a cute beanie hat to match.

 Best Mitten and Hat Set

-If you want your baby’s hands and head to stay warm and snug, whatever the weather, then this set may be just what you need.
-Several vibrant colors are available, in different sizes.
+If you want your baby’s hands and head to stay warm and snug in cold weather, this set may be just what you need.
+It comes in several vibrant color options and various sizes.

-The mittens are lined with plush sherpa which will keep tiny fingers cozy, and they’re fitted with elastic to keep them from slipping off.
-The pair comes in a variety of cute colors and patterns to match your baby’s style (or their winter jacket).
+The mittens are lined with plush sherpa, which will keep tiny fingers cozy, and they’re fitted with elastic to keep them from slipping off.
+They also come in a variety of cute colors and patterns to match your baby’s style (or their winter jacket).

 Best Waterproof Mittens